getapper/generator-g-next/README.md

 ### yo g-next:page

-- It should allow to create dynamic routes (both single `[param]` and multiple `[[params]]`
+- It should allow creating dynamic routes (both single `[param]` and multiple `[[params]]`
+- It should create static NextJS methods like getStaticProps or getStaticPaths

 ### yo g-next:comp

-- It should allow to select also subfolders of ./components and ./pages
+- It should allow selecting also subfolders of ./components and ./pages

 ### yo g-next:ajax

-- It should allow to create an AJAX function.\
+- It should allow creating an AJAX function.\

 ### yo g-next:pkg-mongo